Area Service Committee (ASC)

 Dances, picnics, camp-outs, special speaker meetings—these events are put on by area activities subcommittees.
 Activities like these can provide a greater sense of community for the local NA Fellowship and produce additional area income.

-The general mission of your area public information subcommittee is to inform addicts and others in the community of the availability of recovery in Narcotics Anonymous.
-Services provided by PI subcommittees vary widely from area to area.
-The simplest kind of PI project is the production and distribution of fliers throughout the community announcing that NA is available and that more information can be had either by calling the local NA information phoneline or by attending an NA meeting.
+The general mission of your area public relations subcommittee is to inform addicts and others in the community of the availability of recovery in Narcotics Anonymous.
+Services provided by PR subcommittees vary widely from area to area.
+The simplest kind of PR project is the production and distribution of fliers throughout the community announcing that NA is available and that more information can be had either by calling the local NA information phoneline or by attending an NA meeting.

 Regional Committee Member (RCM) / Alternate